Pam Krueger: Early career

 Krueger began her career as a stock broker.
-In 2000, she made her move to broadcast television by producing and anchoring segments on Bay Area television networks; including ABC-TV's Marketplace, TechTV's The Money Machine, and the PBS series Money Moves.
+In 2000, she produced and anchored segments on Bay Area television networks including ABC-TV's Marketplace, TechTV's The Money Machine, and the PBS series Money Moves.
 Krueger also produced IPO: Investing Pays Off, a children's financial series that earned a CINE award and an Emmy nomination in 2004.

 MoneyTrack

 In 2005, Krueger launched MoneyTrack.
 Krueger wrote the foreword Getting on the MoneyTrack in October 2005 with Rob Black.
 Her first book, The MoneyTrack Method: The Real Person's Guide to Successful Investing, was released in October 2008.

-Other Projects
+Other projects

 In 2014, Krueger developed Wealthramp.com to match consumers to fiduciary financial advisors.

-Krueger is the official spokesperson for the California Jump$tart Coalition, an organization dedicated to increasing financial literacy among children and teens.
+Krueger is the official spokesperson for the California Jump$tart Coalition, an organization that helps to increase financial literacy among children and teens.
 She is also a national spokesperson for the Institute for the Fiduciary Standard.
 In 2016, Krueger contributed the consumer's point of view to The Essential Advisor, a book by Envestnet president Bill Crager.